Soham Shaheval/substrate/03

 LLM judges carry priors.
 Prior Prejudice shows that judges inflate scores for arguments whose conclusions match the judge’s own beliefs, even when the argument lacks evidence.
 Bias in the Loop finds that software-engineering judges are sensitive to position, verbosity, provenance, distraction, chain-of-thought, self-enhancement, and refined-version cues.
 Omni-MATH’s saturation story is even more direct: judge failure, not model ceiling, can become the bottleneck, with Omni-Judge wrong in 96.4% of disagreements against stronger annotations in the analyzed subset.

 The response is not to abandon judges.
-A-BB, FairJudge, J1, WebArbiter, and GenPRM point toward better evaluator design.
+FairJudge, J1, WebArbiter, and GenPRM point toward better evaluator design.
 The relevant point here is narrower: evaluator design is now an ML systems problem.
 The evaluator has its own calibration, prompt, training data, operating domain, and failure modes.

 Verifiers are exact with respect to a predicate